tal-diamant/image-mask-coloring-css/README.md

 ## Live dmeo
 - https://tal-diamant.github.io/image-mask-coloring-css/

- * You need to hover you mouse over the image to see the effect
+ * You need to hover your mouse over the image to see the effect

 ### Learned from
 - "https://www.youtube.com/watch?v=dldpud1PuL8"